 As my orders increased, so did my fabric waste.
-To keep a sustainable ethic I developed a range of recycled and reworked clothing.
+To keep a sustainable ethic I developed a range of recycled and reworked clothing, ReCreate.
 Unable to maintain the hire side of the business I sold the costumes but kept the vintage stock I’d collected for sale.
 By the late noughties I had established myself as a vintage dealer and sustainable fashion designer and began showcasing my designs at events across the UK including a yearly stand at Clothes Show Live.

 In 2013 business stopped abruptly after a sudden cancer diagnosis.
 The impact of this was far reaching and I made the decision to close Missfit and sell the majority of my stock.
 I wouldn’t return to my sewing machine for nearly two years.

 My hospital experience highlighted the undignified design of the hospital gown which, strips our identity and, with its gaping opening can show more than we are willing to share.
 It was this that drew me back to work when I designed a hospital gown that wrapped around.
 The Coverstory gown became a new venture which is still available.
 I also discovered yoga and realized that with the addition of abdominal scars I needed leggings that came higher and gave more comfort, I also wanted to add a bit more fun to the designs.
 A range of activewear then followed in fabulous and funky prints.
 I was back.